rosemata/Model_of_Springs/README.md

 # What I learned

-- define second order differential equation using symbols mass, gravity, and stretch coefficient
+- define stretching a rubber in second order differential equation using symbols mass, gravity, and stretch coefficient

 - make animation with 20 frames with pendulum depending on thickness of rubeer band hanging on 200 grams mass